Prevailfor/vimrc/readme.txt

-git is vertion control system
-git is free software
+git is vertion control system.this is a test git is free software